Jurassic Park III: Plot

+The following morning, Alan and Eric reunite with Billy and Eric's parents and narrowly escape the Spinosaurus again.
+Alan finds Billy stole Velociraptor eggs, which resulted in the earlier attacks.
+Billy hoped to sell the eggs to fund their dig site, which Alan disapproves of, but keeps the eggs regardless, hoping the Velociraptors may spare the group if they are returned.
+The group enters an aviary and is attacked by a flock of Pteranodons, one of which takes Eric to its nest to feed him to its young; Billy rescues Eric using the parasail but is seemingly killed while the rest escape by boat along an adjacent river.
+They retrieve the satellite phone and Grant contacts Ellie for help while they are attacked once again by the Spinosaurus.

-The following day, the group hear a helicopter overhead, and arrive at the coast, but they are ambushed by the Velociraptors, who have come for the eggs.
-Grant uses the replica larynx to confuse the pack.
-Upon hearing distant helicopters, the raptors reclaim their eggs and disappear into the jungle.
-The U.S. Navy lands on the beach, summoned by Ellie, and rescue the survivors.
-On a helicopter, they discover that Billy has also been rescued, albeit in a seriously injured state.
-They watch the newly escaped Pteranodons fly alongside them as they leave the island.
+The following day, the group hears a helicopter overhead and arrives at the coast, but are ambushed by the Velociraptors, who have come for the eggs.
+Alan, finding the replicated larynx in Billy's bag, uses it to confuse the pack.
+Upon hearing distant helicopters, the raptors reclaim their eggs and retreat.
+The U.S. Marines and Navy, summoned by Ellie, land on the beach and rescue the survivors.
+On a helicopter, they discover that an injured Billy has also been rescued.
+They watch the now-freed Pteranodons fly alongside them as they leave the island.

 Cast

 Production

 When Steven Spielberg's film Jurassic Park was released in 1993, his friend Joe Johnston became interested in directing a potential sequel.
-While Spielberg expected to direct the first sequel, he agreed Johnston could direct a possible third film.
-The second film, entitled The Lost World: Jurassic Park, includes a scene showing a Tyrannosaurus rampaging through San Diego; Spielberg had intended to use this scene for a third film but later decided to add it into the second film after realizing he probably would not direct another film in the series.
-After the release of the second film in May 1997, Spielberg was busy with other projects; when asked about the possibility of a third Jurassic Park film, he responded that it would give him a tremendous headache to make it.
+While Spielberg expected to direct the sequel, he agreed Johnston could direct a possible third film.
+The second film, entitled The Lost World: Jurassic Park, includes a scene showing a Tyrannosaurus rampaging through San Diego; Spielberg had intended to use this scene for a third film but later decided to add it into the second installment, after realizing he probably would not direct another film in the series.

+After the release of the second film in May 1997, Spielberg was busy with other projects; when asked about the possibility of a third Jurassic Park film, he responded that it would give him a tremendous headache "just to think about it".
 Spielberg had no intention of returning to the Jurassic Park series as a director, stating that the films were difficult to make.
 He had been satisfied with directing the previous films, and felt that the third film needed someone new to take over.
 After the release of the second film, Johnston again asked Spielberg about directing a Jurassic Park sequel.